 You use a No products found. before you seal the cans.
 To prevent bacterial infection within the jar, you must ensure the removal of any air bubbles that may lurk around the ingredients.
 You use the bubble popper to complete this process.

 However, you may also use a cocktail stick or a wooden skewer to remove any trapped air.

 The jars inside the water bath reach an extremely high temperature, and the last thing you want to do is touch them with your bare hands.
 Therefore, you will need a No products found. to remove the jars from the water bath.

 The can lifter consists of rubber-coated tongs that allow you to gently remove the jars from the water bath in complete safety.

 A wide-mouth funnel

 When you experiment with easy canning recipes, you may find yourself dealing with hot sauces and syrups.
-A wide-mouth funnel allows for the safe and effortless transfer of hot liquids into the jars.
+A wide-mouth No products found. allows for the safe and effortless transfer of hot liquids into the jars.

 A stainless steel wide-mouth funnel will accommodate many sizes of ingredients and make life a lot easier when canning.